renatogalera/ai-commit/README.md

 - **Interactive Commit Splitting (`--interactive-split`)**: Gain granular control over your commits with chunk-based staging and commit message generation for partial commits.
 - **Emoji Support (`--emoji`)**: Add a touch of visual flair to your commit history with automatically included emojis based on commit types.
 - **Customizable Templates (`--template`)**: Tailor commit messages to your team's style with custom templates, incorporating dynamic values like branch names.
-- **Multi-Provider AI Support**: Choose the best AI for each task by switching seamlessly between OpenAI, Google, Anthropic, DeepSeek, and Phind.
+- **Multi-Provider AI Support**: Choose the best AI for each task by switching seamlessly between OpenAI, Google, Anthropic, DeepSeek, OpenRouter, and Phind.
 - **Configurable and Filterable**: Adapt AI-Commit to your projects with customizable commit types and prompt templates.
 Filter lock file diffs for cleaner, AI-focused message generation and reviews.
 - **Diff View in TUI**: Inspect complete Git diffs within the TUI (`l` key) for thorough pre-commit reviews.
 - **Enhanced Splitter UI**: Benefit from improved interactive splitting with chunk selection inversion and clear status updates.